INWTlab/mctools/README.md

 Here is the problem we'd like to solve.

 -   We would like to have all warnings to be errors so that we can deal with them.
 -   We use third party packages which sometimes throw warnings.
 These warnings do not make us happy, but they should not break in production.
-We know them and want to except them.
+We know them and want to accept them.
 -   We use `parallel::mclapply` because we have some long running tasks and realize `suppressWarnings` and `options(warn = 2)` do not work as expected in parallel!
+Also, interactive sessions behave differently than interactive ones.
+All this is very tricky to resolve.

 ``` r
 options(warn = 0)